 The program you choose must be in a major course of study that bears “substantial relationship” to your behavior specialist practice.

-- Instructional strategies and best practices (16 hrs)
+- 16 hours of instructional strategies and best practices

 Step 2.
 Complete Experience in Functional Behavior Assessments